 - Lift the blade guard.
 Raise the blade all the way by turning the height handwheel. - Mark beside one of the sawblade teeth at the front of the blade.
 Place a framing square beside the blade on the mark.
 Be sure the framing square is between the teeth and flat against the blade.
-Measure the distance to the right gage groove. - Turn the sawblade so the marked tooth is at the back. - Move the square to the rear and again measure the distance to the right miter gage groove.
+Measure the distance to the right miter gage groove. - Turn the sawblade so the mark is at the back of the saw table. - Move the square to the rear and again measure the distance to the right miter gage groove.
 If the distances are the same, the blade and the miter gage groove are parallel. - If the distances measured are different, adjust the table brackets underneath the saw.